ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 ## How are licenses enforced?

 Usually enforcement of licenses is done to gain compliance from license violators rather than to collect legal damages for the license violation.
-In practice, legal enforcement of open-source licenses can be difficult or infeasible for community projects.
+In practice, legal enforcement of open-source licenses can be difficult or out-of-reach for community projects.
 Outside the courts, enforcement can be done by naming license violators as a way of raising the stakes on their community goodwill and reputation.
 Even so, discovery of license violations may be difficult.
 Thus, for our projects, the open-source license serves less as a legal hammer to wield against others and more as a strong encouragement of the values and practices we want people to follow if they use/share/etc. our work.

 ## Can we just use Creative Commons for everything?

 This might not do what you think it will do.

 For people who have seen Creative Commons license used elsewhere (e.g. Wikipedia), it may be tempting to just choose a Creative Commons license and move on.
-For example, out of 35 projects in the Frugal Science course, 7 projects have listed licenses on their project pages, and all 7 chose a Creative Commons license for releasing their work.
+For example, out of 35 projects in the Frugal Science course, 7 projects have listed licenses on their project pages, and all 7 chose CC-BY-NC-SA for releasing their work.
 I can understand why these projects may have made this decision: most projects have proposed concepts but have not yet reached functional proof-of-concept prototypes with design files to share.
 However, once projects develop past this stage and want to share full hardware designs, it will be important for them to consider a license which addresses issues specific to sharing hardware designs.

-If you are releasing design files for hardware or source code for software under a Creative Commons license, then you are giving other people legal permission/protection to adapt, remix, share, and copy the media you've created (images, text, drawings, documentation, data, etc.), but you are not giving legal permission/protections related to use under patent law and you are not saying anything about source code.
-This is probably the opposite of what you want.
+If you are releasing design files for hardware or source code for software under a Creative Commons license, then you are giving other people legal permission/protection to adapt, remix, share, and copy the media you've created (images, text, drawings, documentation, data, etc.), but you are not giving legal permission/protections related to use of the work under patent law, and you are not saying anything about source code.
+This is probably not what you want.
 Indeed, Creative Commons [recommends against](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software) using a CC license on software.

 ## Can we write our own license?

 Licenses are legal documents, which means they need to be clear and they need to do the things they are intended to do.
 If a standard license will meet your needs, you should probably use it instead of trying to write your own custom license.

 If no licenses meet your needs, you may want to consider writing your own license in a way that other projects can also use it, since there are probably also other projects facing the same gap.
-You should definitely have a good line-by-line (maybe even word-by-word) understanding of what terms existing licenses include, why, and what those terms do or do not achieve; and you should have some understanding of why and how lawyers wrote existing licenses the way they did.
+You should definitely have a good line-by-line (or even word-by-word) understanding of what terms existing licenses include, why, and what those terms do or do not achieve; and you should have some understanding of why and how lawyers wrote existing licenses the way they did.
 As some starting points, refer to:

 * Andrew Katz's [Towards a Functional Licence for Open Hardware](https://www.jolts.world/index.php/jolts/article/view/69/131), which explains his motivations for drafting the Solderpad Hardware License.
 * Myriam Ayass, Andrew Katz, and Javier Serrano's [introduction and explanation for drafting the CERN-OHL v2 licenses](https://ohwr.org/project/cernohl/wikis/uploads/0be6f561d2b4a686c5765c74be32daf9/CERN_OHL_rationale.pdf)
 * Kyle E. Mitchell's breakdowns of the [MIT license](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html), [CERN-OHL-S](https://writing.kemitchell.com/2020/04/01/CERN-OHL-S-2.0.html), [Medtronic's license for its PB560 ventilator](https://writing.kemitchell.com/2020/03/31/Medtronic-Ventilator-License.html), the [Sharetribe Community Public License](https://writing.kemitchell.com/2020/04/04/Sharetribe-1.0.html), and the [Fair Source License](https://writing.kemitchell.com/2016/03/30/First-Read-of-the-Fair-Source-License.html); and his reflections on [writing statements of purpose in legal drafting](https://writing.kemitchell.com/2019/01/10/Discipline-Stated-Purpose.html).
 * The Blue Oak Council's [announcement of the Blue Oak Model License](https://blueoakcouncil.org/2019/03/06/model.html).

-I would also suggest that your license should be written in plain English so that it is clear and easy for other people to understand.
+I'd also suggest that your license should be written in plain English so that it is clear and easy for other people to understand.
 Otherwise, you might end up just adding noise into the licensing landscape which makes it harder for people to understand how they can use open hardware projects.
-Because there aren't enough tools to help you write a good license, you should get review from a lawyer if you do write a license or other legal document.
+Because there aren't enough tools to help you write a good license on your own, you should get review from a lawyer if you do write a license or other legal document.

 ## How do we choose a license?

-The first thing you will need to do is look at any third-party works you will be using (e.g. software libraries, or hardware designs) in your work, and look at what licenses they have.
+The first thing you'll need to do is look at any third-party works you will use (e.g. software libraries, or hardware designs) in your work, and look at what licenses they have.
 The license you choose will need to be compatible with their licenses - so, for example, you cannot use a GPL-licensed software library and release your project under a permissive license like Apache, although you can use an Apache-licensed software library and release your project under a reciprocal license like GPL.

-Next, you will need to prioritize your project's goals and values and the situation your project is responding to.
+Next, you'll need to prioritize your project's goals and values for the problem your project is trying to solve.
 Different licenses will make sense for different goals and values and situations.
 The project's highest-priority goals and values should guide what license you choose.
 It may be helpful to think through some hypothetical scenarios to see how you feel about them (e.g. "if a company wants to use our work, what do we want to happen?"), as well as to write out the purpose of your licensing strategy, independent of whichever license(s) you choose.

 Then you will need to look at the available choices to see which ones fit with your priorities.
 There probably won't be a perfect fit, but hopefully there is one which meets all your top priorities and some of your lower priorities.
-You might find useful [this comparison I did of hardware and hardware licenses](-), where I tabulated all the messy details about what makes each license different; I created this to identify a set of choices of license combinations for the [Pufferfish ventilator project](https://www.pez-globo.org/) to choose between.
+You might find useful [this comparison I did of hardware and hardware licenses](-), where I tabulated all the messy details about what makes each license different; I created this to identify a set of choices of license combinations for the [Pufferfish ventilator project](https://www.pez-globo.org/) to choose between as a replacement for a temporary custom license our project was using.

 ### Software

-An easy and accessible resource is Github's [Choose a License](https://choosealicense.com/) guide, which recommends licenses by popularity.
-If popularity isn't your highest priority for choosing a license, you'll need to do a bit of reading about options.
-If you want to understand your options for permissive licenses.
+An easy and accessible resource is Github's [Choose a License](https://choosealicense.com/) guide, which recommends licenses by popularity and reputation.
+If those factors aren't your highest priority for choosing a license, then you'll need to do a bit of reading about options, and you should read and understand any license you're considering.
+Permissive licenses are the simplest and most common, so you may want to start there to develop a feel for how licenses are written.
 If you want to understand your options for reciprocal licenses, Kyle E. Mitchell's [How to Speak Copyleft](https://writing.kemitchell.com/2018/10/24/How-to-Speak-Copyleft.html) is a must-read because it provides a framework for comparing different licenses.

 ### Hardware